Mass of Christian Burial

 Her family would like to express their sincere heartfelt gratitude to the nurses and staff of Mayflower Unit.
 Their dedicated passion in holding phones to her ear for several hours, to the shared warm blankets and hot drinks extended to the family outside and to the overall compassionate care to our mother.
 We thank you!

 Arrangements are under the care of Brenan’s Funeral Home, 111 Paradise Row, Saint John, N.B.
 (634-7424).
-Due to the current health restrictions, a memorial and interment will be held at a later date.
+Visitation will be held on Thursday, August 5, 2021 from 2:00 - 4:00 & 6:00 - 8:00 PM.
+A Mass of Christian Burial will be held on Friday, August 6, 2021 at the Cathedral of the Immaculate Conception at 10:00 AM.
+Interment will take place in St. Joseph's Cemetery.
 Donations in Katherine’s memory may be made to the Heart & Stroke Foundation or to a charity of the donor’s choice.

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.

 Planning ahead usually always makes sense; even for a funeral.
 Learn why it may make sense for you.

 Loss and grief are difficult to endure and can be even harder to understand.
 It can help to know more.

 A family business with a proud past but a focus on meeting the needs of the future.